 The consultant will conduct a thorough overview of each element in the transportation system in Middlesex County.
-This will include, but not be limited to, transit, roadway, freight, parking, rideshare, electric vehicles, and active transportation assets.
+This will include, but not be limited to, transit, roadway, freight, parking, rideshare, and active transportation assets.
 The results of the analysis will inform strategies that address weaknesses and/or gaps in the network as part of the recommendations.
 Each element should be included in a Task 2 geodatabase and excel in addition to documentation in a summary memo.
-The equity impacts of the transportation system should be evaluated for each element.
 The transit review should consider, but not be limited to, data obtained from service providers, such as ridership, rider characteristics, rider facilities/stations, service characteristics, travel times, walk sheds, and reliability for: